raven-dev-ops/accessible_education_software/README.md

 Additional frontend env flags (set in `apps/web/.env.local` for local development, and in your deployment environment for the deployed web app—GKE or Cloud Run):

 - `NEXT_PUBLIC_AUTH_ENABLED` - `true`/`1` enables Google login; `false`/unset shows the "Login – Coming Soon" placeholder.
-- `NEXT_PUBLIC_SHOW_STAGING_BANNER` - when enabled, displays a visible "Staging environment – for testing only" banner (use this on the staging Netlify site).
+- `NEXT_PUBLIC_SHOW_STAGING_BANNER` - when enabled, displays a visible "Staging environment – for testing only" banner (use this on any non-production environment).
 - `NEXT_PUBLIC_ENV_LABEL` - optional string used by `/status` to identify the environment (for example `staging`, `prod-coming-soon`, or `local`).

 Run the web app (Next.js dev server):